madalinungureanu/user-profile-picture/readme.txt

 Set a custom profile image (avatar) for a user using the standard WordPress media upload tool.
 == Description ==

+**User Profile Picture is no longer under active development, but will continue to work as is.
+We have integrated the current functionality in [Profile Builder](https://wordpress.org/plugins/profile-builder/) where it will actively be maintained, and we recommend migrating to it.**

 Set or remove a custom profile image for a user using the standard WordPress media upload tool.